agupta-git/cdp-hybrid/README.md

-# How Cloudera Data Platform (CDP) excels at hybrid data cloud use cases
+# How Cloudera Data Platform (CDP) excels at hybrid use cases
-Through data pipeline migration (TBD) exercise, let's explore how CDP excels at the following hybrid cloud use cases -
+Through data pipeline replication exercise, let's explore how CDP excels at the following hybrid use cases -
 - Develop Once and Run Anywhere
 - De-risk Cloud Migration